riadafridishibly/beautiful-jekyll/aboutme.md

 I enjoy exploring new things.
 Most of the time they backfire [sad emoticon].
 I love coding, cycling and reading.
 I browse [Quora](https://quora.com) a lot.
 Even though I don't ask question, I prefer reading.
 Silent reader you can say.

-I am active on [Telegram ID](https://t.me/shibly).
+I am active on Telegram. [t.me/shibly](https://t.me/shibly).
 If you have any query you can simply ask me on telegram.
 Have a Good Day, Sir.